LagTheSystem/OnionsPack/README.md

 1. Fork this repo
 2. Make your desired changes
 3. Copy the link to the main folder in this format: https://github.com/<username>/OnionsPack/main/OnionsPack
+  - Make sure the link does **NOT** include a /tree/ directory, this will make the pack not work for some strange GitHub reason I don't understand
-3. Paste the link into [Githack](https://raw.githack.com)
+5. Paste the link into [Githack](https://raw.githack.com)
-4. Copy the link from "Use this URL in production"
+6. Copy the link from "Use this URL in production"
-5. Press "U" on the home screen of [Onion's Life](https://onions.life)
+7. Press "U" on the home screen of [Onion's Life](https://onions.life)
-6. Paste in the GitHack link
+8. Paste in the GitHack link
-7. Profit
+9. Profit